osmosis-labs/osmosis/SECURITY.md

 - Description of the vulnerability
 - Steps to reproduce the issue
 - Impact of the issue
-- Wxplaining how an attacker could exploit it
+- Eplanation on how an attacker could exploit it

 Please refrain from testing the vulnerability on our production environments, including but not limited to: